Grain-Free Cat Food: Marketing Hype vs Scientific Reality

 Should You Worry About DCM?

-- High Risk: Grain-free + Excessive peas/legumes + Low taurine
+- Higher risk: Grain-free + lots of peas/legumes + taurine not listed

-- Medium Risk: Grain-free but taurine stated + AAFCO approved
+- Moderate: Grain-free but taurine stated + AAFCO approved

 Making a Smart Choice: Grain vs Grain-Free